sphinx-gallery/sphinx-gallery/README.rst

 * Seaborn
 * Mayavi

-For much of this functionality, you will need `pillow`.
+For much of this functionality, you will need ``pillow``.
+We also recommend installing system ``optipng`` binaries to reduce the file sizes of the generated PNG files.

 Install as a Sphinx-gallery developer
 -------------------------------------